Altoona Transportation Center: History

-The Transportation Center's planning was a controversial topic in the Altoona area.
-Candidates for various city positions structured their campaigns around the expense of, feasibility of, and location of the pending transit hub.
-Projected costs ranged anywhere from 10 million dollars to 3 million dollars.
+Planning of an improved transportation center was a controversial topic in the Altoona area.
+Candidates for city positions structured their campaigns around the expense of, feasibility of, and location of the pending transit hub.
+Projected costs ranged anywhere from $10 million to $3 million.
 On August 12, 1982, the Altoona Area Chamber of Commerce voted unanimously in favor of a new Transportation Center.
 By October of the same year Harry Weese and Associates, an architectural firm from Washington D.C., had been chosen to conduct a series of surveys in order to determine the optimal location for the proposed structure.
 Ultimately, urban renewal parcels 14A, 14B, 16A, and 16B were chosen, and the Transportation Center was merged into an existing Altoona Parking Authority project, creating the hybrid parking garage/transit facility that exists today.
 The facility opened on October 23, 1986 after being completed for $3.2 million, an estimated $500,000 under budget.
 The cost of construction was completely covered by a federal grant.